Gnomonol/the-guido-task/README.md

 ### Where do I get the data?

   - using GitHub's API, you will need retrieve the account information for Guido van Rossum (gvanrossum)
-  - example using the commandline:
+  - example using the command line:

          > curl -i https://api.github.com/users/gvanrossum